 - 6.4.1.
-All properties within the Martineztown/ Santa Barbara Plan area shall follow the development approval process in Table6.2. - 6.4.2.
-In addition to the standard application [121] materials required based on the applicable procedure that must be followed (see Table 6.2), applicants shall submit, with their application, a written explanation describing how the proposed development complies with the zoning requirements, particularly usable open space and buffering, where applicable, and General Standards (see Section 8.0 General Design Standards).
-The following site development planand landscaping plan review process shall apply to all site development plan reviews required in the SU-2 MTSB R-T, SU-2 MTSB R-2, SU-2 MTSB NR, SU-2 MTSB C-2, and SU-2 MTSB M-1 zones.
-Procedures and fee for site review in these zones shall be as specified for an-SU-1 site development plan review in the City Zoning Code §14-16-3-1(A) with the following exceptions: - (i) In addition to the notification procedures for an SU-1 sitedevelopment plan review, uponreceipt of an application for approval of a site developmentplan, the Planning Departmentshall immediately send a copy of the application form to the president and one additionalduly authorized representative of the registered neighborhoodassociation within the Martineztown/Santa Barbaraneighborhood. - (ii) The submittal requirements forsite development plan review, in addition to the SU-1 zonerequirements, will be drawings, elevations, or other materials that illustrate the relationship of theproposed development to the existing adjacent sites (includingstructures and features).
+All properties within the Martineztown/ Santa Barbara Plan area shall follow the development approval process in Table 6.2. - 6.4.2.
+The following site development plan and landscaping plan review process shall apply to all site development plan reviews required in the SU-2 MTSB R-T, SU-2 MTSB R-2, SU-2 MTSB NR, SU-2 MTSB C-2, and SU-2 MTSB M-1 zones.
+Procedures and fee for site review in these zones shall be as specified for an SU-1 site development plan review in the City Zoning Code §14-16-3-1(A) with the following exceptions: - In addition to the notification procedures for an SU-1 site development plan review, upon receipt of an application for approval of a site development plan, the Planning Department shall immediately send a copy of the application form to the president and one additional duly authorized representative of the registered neighborhood association within the Martineztown/Santa Barbara neighborhood. - (ii) The submittal requirements for site development plan review, in addition to the SU-1 zone requirements, will be drawings, elevations, or other materials that illustrate the relationship of the proposed development to the existing adjacent sites (including structures and features). - (iii) The proposal will be reviewed for conformance with the Martineztown/Santa Barbara Sector Development Plan and the Martineztown/Santa Barbara Metropolitan Redevelopment Area Plan.